radcampaign/allaboveall2020/web/wp-content/plugins/prevent-direct-access/readme.txt

 === Prevent Direct Access - Protect WordPress Files ===
 Contributors: gaupoit, rexhoang, wpdafiles, buildwps Donate link: https://preventdirectaccess.com/pricing/?utm_source=wordpress&utm_medium=plugin&utm_campaign=donation
-Tags: protect uploads, file protection, media files, downloads, attachments, protect files, protect videos, secure downloads, expiring links, protect wordpress files
+Tags: protect uploads, file protection, media files, downloads, secure downloads Requires at least: 4.7
-Requires at least: 4.0
+Requires PHP: 5.6
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html
-Tested up to: 5.4
+Tested up to: 5.5
-Stable tag: 2.2
+Stable tag: 5.4

 A simple way to prevent search engines and the public from indexing and accessing your files without complex user authentication.

 == Description ==

-Prevent Direct Access provides a simple solution to protect your WordPress files as well as prevent Google, other search engines and unwanted users from indexing and stealing your hard-to-produce ebooks, documents, and videos.
+Prevent Direct Access (PDA) provides a simple solution to protect your WordPress files as well as prevent Google, other search engines and unwanted users from indexing and stealing your hard-to-produce ebooks, documents, and videos.

-We've created an intuitive user interface under Media library list view.
+We've created an intuitive user interface under Media Library list view.
 It's simple and easy to use.
 You'll be able to protect your private files in no time.

-= An Inside Look at Prevent Direct Access Gold = https://www.youtube.com/watch?v=37wP7TTcW4Q
+= An Inside Look at Prevent Direct Access (PDA) Gold = https://www.youtube.com/watch?v=37wP7TTcW4Q

-Our Free version offers the following features:
+Our PDA Lite version offers the following features:

-== Protect WordPress Media Library File Uploads == Prevent Direct Access is designed to protect all your WordPress media files such as images (PNG, JPEG), documents (PDF, DOCX, PPTX), audios, and videos (MP4, MP3) that you upload to your website under Media library or via Media, Pages or Posts.
+== Protect WordPress Media Library File Uploads == Prevent Direct Access is designed to protect all your WordPress media files such as images (PNG, JPEG), documents (PDF, DOCX, PPTX), audios, and videos (MP4, MP3) that you upload to your website under Media Library or via Media, Pages or Posts.

 Once protected, only the file's author can access them directly.
 Unwanted users will be redirected to your 404 not found page when attempting to read and download these file URLs.

 == Customize "No Access" Page ==
-Instead of redirecting unauthorized users to the 404 page, you can show them an custom page, e.g registration or login page.
+Instead of redirecting unauthorized users to the 404 page, you can show them a custom page, e.g registration or login page.
 Users will have to log into your site in order to access these protected files.

 == Auto-generate Private URLs ==
-Once a WordPress file is protected, Prevent Direct Access will automatically generate a private download link containing random string for you to access or share this private file with others.
+Once a WordPress file is protected, Prevent Direct Access will automatically generate a private download link containing a random string for you to access or share this private file with others.

 You can then copy that private download link to clipboard and subsequently paste it on your browsers and/or email by clicking on the Copy URL button.

 == Restrict Access based on IP Addresses ==
-Private Download Links can be accessed by anyone who know the exact URL.
+Private Download Links can be accessed by anyone who knows the exact URL.
 You have an option to block unwanted IP addresses from accessing your private links.
-You can also epxire them automatically by clicks or time with our Gold version.
+You can also expire them automatically by clicks or time with our PDA Gold version.

 == Block Google from Indexing your Files ==
-Prevent Direct Access explicitly tells Google and other search engines not to index any of your protected files so that their content and original URLs will never appear on the search results.
+Prevent Direct Access (PDA) explicitly tells Google and other search engines not to index any of your protected files so that their content and original URLs will never appear on the search results.

 == Prevent Image Hotlinking ==
 Our plugin also stops others from stealing and using your images on their website by linking them directly from your website, which could slow down your website significantly.